• Skip to primary navigation

 Jump to:

-• What's the Story Behind this Recipe?
+• What's the Story Behind this Spicy Pickle Recipe?

-• What Goes into Spicy Garlic Dills
+• What Goes into this Dill Pickle Recipe

-• How to Make this Recipe
+• How to Make Spicy Garlic Dill Pickles

 • Pop's Spicy Garlic Dill Pickles

-What's the Story Behind this Recipe?
+What's the Story Behind this Spicy Pickle Recipe?

 George Smith Service Center Dills

-My family has been using this heirloom dill pickle recipe for more than 70 years.
+My family has been using this heirloom spicy dill pickle recipe for more than 70 years.
 A variation on "George Smith Service Dill Pickles," our version comes from my mother, who copied the recipe onto an envelope sometime in the 1960's.

 I remember Pop occasionally referring to our dill pickles as Service Dills, but as a child thought that was because they were originally made for people in the armed services.
 (My family was full of vets: it's a natural assumption for a kid to make.)